SSohib98/EC530_Final-Project/README.md

 - Generate more than 5 questions.
 - Modify the material from multiple choice to short answer responses.
 - Output the exam/quiz as a word file so the instructor can physically print out the exam/quiz and use it in class.
-- Create an upload feature where the AI takes a word, excel, txt, etc file and then grades the students answers.
+- Create an upload feature where the AI takes a word, excel, text, etc file and then grades the students answers.
--
+- If a student gets an incorrect answer, the AI provides an explanation on why that is wrong and what the correct answer should be.